Nellie Liang: Career

-Federal Reserve Board nomination
+Federal Reserve Board Nomination

 Liang was nominated by President Trump for membership on the Federal Reserve Board on September 19, 2018.
 She withdrew herself as a nominee on January 7, 2019, after months passed without the United States Senate granting her a hearing.
 Liang cited the possibility of being left in "professional limbo" as her reason for her withdrawal.

 U.S. Department of the Treasury

 Liang was announced as a nominee by President Biden to serve as Under Secretary for Domestic Finance at the U.S. Department of the Treasury on March 11, 2021.
 The Senate confirmed Liang on July 15, 2021, in a 72–27 vote.
 She was sworn into office on July 22, 2021, and is the first Senate-confirmed Under Secretary for Domestic Finance in office since September 2014.
 On February 15, 2022, the secretary presented findings of the President's Working Group on Financial Markets and other agencies on potential congressional regulation of the stablecoin markets.

-At Treasury, Liang has been instrumental in leading the Department's efforts to address stablecoins, arguing that stablecoins need to be brought into the U.S. public policy framework.
+At Treasury, Liang has been instrumental in leading the department's efforts to address stablecoins, arguing that stablecoins need to be brought into the U.S. public policy framework.
 Additionally, Liang played a leading role in producing a number of reports for the Treasury Department in response to President Biden's Executive Order on Ensuring Responsible Development in Digital Assets.
+On March 1, 2023, Liang provided a substantive address on the Biden Administration's approach to the future of money and payments and, more specifically, on central bank digital currency.

-Liang has also lead the Treasury Department's work on policy surrounding Banks and nonbanks.
+Liang has also lead the Treasury Department's work on policy surrounding banks and nonbanks.
 Liang is supportive of macroprudential financial regulation approaches taken to date, but has argued that policymakers and regulators must continue to look ahead for emerging threats.

+Following the failure of Silicon Valley Bank, Liang testified to the Senate Banking Committee on March 28, 2023, and the House Financial Services Committee on March 29, 2023.
+Liang detailed the efforts the U.S. Department of the Treasury was taking to respond to the failures of several U.S. banks.
+Liang also spoke on systemic liquidity risk and financial system resilience following the bank failure.